open-sdr/openwifi/doc/app_notes/packet-iq-self-loopback-test.md

   ./monitor_ch.sh sdr0 44
   (Setup monitor mode in WiFi channel 44.
 You should find a channel as clean as possible in your location) insmod side_ch.ko iq_len_init=8187
-  ./side_ch_ctl wh11d0
+  ./side_ch_ctl wh11d100
-  (Set 0 to register 11.
-It means the pre trigger length is 0, so we only capture IQ after trigger condition is met) ./side_ch_ctl wh8d16
+  (Set 100 to register 11.
+It means the pre trigger length is 100, so we mainly capture IQ after trigger condition is met) ./side_ch_ctl wh8d16
   (Set 16 to register 8 -- set trigger condition to phy_tx_started signal from openofdm tx core) ./sdrctl dev sdr0 set reg xpu 1 1